andrewedstrom/andrewedstrom.github.io/_posts/2017-09-11-hacksplaining.md

 # Conclusion

 This is only a small sample of the things I have learned from [hacksplaining](https://www.hacksplaining.com).
-This site is full of valuable information about these and many other topics that I wasn't even able to touch on here, such as cookies,  It is a great series of lessons that goes by really quick, and a very good resource for anyone interested in learning a little more about security.
+It is a great series of lessons that goes by really quick, and a very good resource for anyone interested in learning a little more about security.

 *Did you like this post?
 Hate it?
 Have a topic you'd like me to write about in the future?
 Tell me what you'd like to see more or less of in the comments below!*